icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [Streetmix](https://streetmix.net/) - A collaborative civic engagement platform for urban design.
 Design, remix, and share your neighborhood street with Streetmix.
 - [Space Syntax](https://www.spacesyntax.net/software/) - Spatial & Network Analysis software is available to professional practitioners and academic researchers for commercial and non-commercial use.
 - [A/B Street](https://www.abstreet.org) - Edit streets and intersections, explore the effects through traffic simulation on all modes, and use the resulting visualizations to communicate a proposal.
 Apache licensed, runs anywhere with OpenStreetMap, and works on the web or as an offline download.
+- [UrbanCanvas](https://urbansim.com/urbancanvas) - UrbanCanvas Modeler is a web-based platform designed for planners and modelers to generate long-range, small area socioeconomic forecasts using [UrbanSim](https://github.com/UDST/urbansim) to inform Regional Transportation Plans.

 ### Environmental and Climate Planning Tools and Platforms